brick/reflection/README.md

 Requirements
 ------------

-This library requires PHP 5.5.
+This library requires PHP 5.5 or HHVM.

-HHVM support is in the works, we are waiting for [this bug](https://github.com/facebook/hhvm/issues/3812) to be fixed.